Two Baths from Brooklyn Heights Designer Showhouse Get Color Happy

 Kim: Make sure to use recommended sources from your professional.
 It saves you a lot of grief.

 KID’S BATHROOM RESOURCES: Floor tiles, shower wall tiles: Walker Zanger.
 Fish School wallpaper, window treatment fabric: Schumacher.
-Shower fixtures: Ferguson.
+Shower fixtures: Appliances Connection.
 Ceiling covering: Forever Bamboo.
 Sink console, toilet: Signature Hardware.
 Ceiling light fixture: Soane Britain.
 Art Deco shell sconces: 1stdibs.com.
 Vanity mirror/medicine cabinet: Serena & Lily.
 White lacquer gloss paint: Ressource.

 POWDER ROOM RESOURCES: Bathroom sisal floor rug: Curran.
 Brighton Your Pavilion wallpaper, window treatment fabric: Meg Braff Designs.
 Ceiling wallpaper: Ionian Sea Linen by Ralph Lauren.
 Key West pedestal sink: Mirabelle.
 Mirror: Chairish.
 Toilet: Signature Hardware.
 Sconces: Soane Britain.
 Towel bar: Mirabelle.
 Paint in Terregone: Ressource.